Phone : +256 781 451 207

 Although there are several good accommodation facilities available for visitors within Queen Elizabeth National Park, the ones in Ishasha are few.
 Booking in advance with your tour operator in Uganda is highly recommended especially during the peak seasons like June.
 Let’s look at two of the more popular lodges in Ishasha.

 Hotes and Lodges in IshashaEnjojo Lodge: Enjojo Lodge offers both mid-range and luxury facilities.
 The lodge was built with local material in order to give that feeling of being in the African wilderness.
-All decorations are crafted by local artists – many of whom come from nearby communities.
+All decorations are crafted by local artists who come from nearby communities.
 The cottages offer enough comfort to allow you relax as you look forward to the next day’s activities within the sector.
 While at the lodge residents can spot animals roaming freely inside the 40 acre property.
 Among the activities available for residents in Enjojo lodge are fishing (tilapia, catfish and lungfish) at the lake Akanyanza.

-Add A Comment
+Comment